geops/tree-app/lib/README.md

 Spatial data is downloaded from different sources and imported into the database.
 To add or update spatial data have a look into `data/spatial`.
 For the app we generate one vector tileset using the following commands:

-1. Start database: `yarn run data:start`
+1. Restart database: `yarn run data:stop`, then `yarn run data:start`
 2. Export spatial data to GeoJSON files (might take a long time): `yarn run data:spatial:export`
 3. Transform GeoJSON files to single vector tileset: `yarn run data:spatial:tile`
 4. Generate font glyphs for Mapbox GL: `yarn run data:spatial:fonts`